-Catch up below on what 4th-12th Graders are doing during the First Quarter of the School Year
+Catch up below on what 4th-12th Graders are doing during the First Semester of the School Year

 Writing is the focus in our language arts.
 Our weekly outdoor writing consists of being outside and admiring the wonder of nature in our beautiful ranch style campus.
 Students describe what they’re viewing.
 One example was a student who began with detailing a blade of grass, then noticed a rainbow in a drop of dew and ended with the revelation of a world within a world.
 Students also choose the subject they will write about (with approval from the teacher) which accounts for a wide variety, such as the history of basball, the causes and reasons for World War II, and even the mythological creature known as the Wendigo.
 Creative writing is likewise adentured upon like the chilling stories of Halloween.

 Our focus on grammar basics is accomplished through the lens of editing.
 Our text, “the “Nose Tree” fives the students a text from a story form which they label parts of speech and correct punctuation.

 We examine U.S. history in order to understand where we as Americans came from and the interactions of the United States and Europe and its impact .
 Some of the enjoyable approaches of the study of history entailed the early explorers, and imagining their experiences, the French and Indian War, and what would have happened if the French had won, the excitement and incredibility of the Revolutionary War, the building of a government from the ground up with its myriad of difficulties coming up with those checks and balance of the first true democracy and no monarchy.
 Exploring with Lewis and Clark after the Louisianna Purchase has been great fun and our now embarking on the War of 1812.
 The text book was utilized as a broad outlook in addition to films, videos, note taking, discussions, geography games, drawing maps, creating a cardboard model of a 1700’s musket and pistol, detailed construction of models of the famous buildings in Washington D.C.